yasserajamal/Final-Project/README.md

 If you encounter an error about a missing native module, ensure that all dependencies are properly installed.
 Run npm install again in the project root.
 Build Issues:
 If the build fails, try cleaning the project in Xcode (Product -> Clean Build Folder) and rebuild it.

 Simulator Doesn't Launch:
 Make sure Xcode is correctly installed with all necessary components.
 If the simulator doesn't start automatically, open it manually from Xcode (Xcode -> Open Developer Tool -> Simulator).

+Audio not working:
+Try refreshing the app, or testing on a simulator with iOS 15.x or less

 Ejecting from Expo:
 If needed, you can eject from Expo to a bare workflow for more control over native code.
 Use expo eject and follow the prompts.